orstavik/JoiComponents/tutorials/Pattern2_FunctionalMixin.md

 * the task of listening for the trigger can be made more efficient if it is coordinated for all the components, for example in a shared xObserver instance.

-If the "listener-to" part of the pattern balloons, then you likely want to split this functionality out as a separate functional mixins to isolate this aspect of your code to keep things simpler and facilitate unit-testing.
+If the "listen to" part of the pattern balloons, then you likely want to split this functionality out as a separate functional mixins to isolate this aspect of your code to keep things simpler and facilitate unit-testing.

 ### Example
 In this example, we will convert the onlineOfflineCallback example above into a functional mixin.